opulo-inc/docs/docs/feeders/1-overview/feeder-overview.md

 ## Next steps

-Before using the feeders, you'll [install the slot harness](../2-install-harness/index.md).
-If your machine already has slots installed, you can jump ahead to [mounting feeders](../4-mounting/mounting.md).
+Before using the feeders, you'll jump ahead to [mounting feeders](../4-mounting/mounting.md).